firebase/extensions/firestore-send-email/PREINSTALL.md

 Because each email is built from a Cloud Firestore document, you can reference information stored in _other_ Cloud Firestore documents and fields, like image URLs.

 You can also optionally configure this extension to render emails using [Handlebar](https://handlebarsjs.com/) templates.
-Each template is a document stored in a Cloud Firestore collection.
+Each template must be a document stored in a Cloud Firestore collection that you specify when configuring this extension.

-When you configure this extension, you'll need to supply your **SMTP credentials for mail delivery** and specify the Cloud Firestore collection where you'll add documents.
-If you want to use templates, you'll also need to specify the collection containing your template documents.
+When you configure this extension, you'll need to supply your **SMTP credentials for mail delivery**.

+#### Additional setup

+Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

-### Billing
+#### Billing

 This extension uses other Firebase or Google Cloud Platform services which may have associated charges:
 - Cloud Firestore
 - Cloud Functions